aryanfredericks/Msc-Dessertation-3114556F/README.md

 2. **`check_extraction_ceiling.py`** — measures what fraction of gold
    OrganismTaxon mentions are ever generated as a BERT candidate span at all.
-   **Result: ~99.5% extraction ceiling.** The extraction stage is not the bottleneck (unlike SequenceVariant, where extraction itself caps recall).
+   **Result: 99.5% extraction ceiling (391/393).** This ruled out the original hypothesis (and the one initially written into this README) that span extraction was the bottleneck.
+For comparison, SequenceVariant's extraction ceiling is 93.4% and CellLine's is 100% — extraction is a real, separate, smaller constraint on SequenceVariant, but not on OrganismTaxon.
    ```bash
    PYTHONPATH=. uv run check_extraction_ceiling.py --type OrganismTaxon
    ```

 3. **`check_rare_collisions.py`** — tests whether OrganismTaxon spans are
-   being misrouted to CellLine because `resolve_rare_entity()` checks Cellosaurus before NCBI Taxonomy. **Result: no collisions** — ruled out.
+   being misrouted to CellLine because `resolve_rare_entity()` checked Cellosaurus before NCBI Taxonomy. **Result: 1/32 unique spans collided** (`"men"` matched a Cellosaurus entry) — real, but far too small a rate to explain the recall gap; ruled out as the primary cause.
    ```bash
    python check_rare_collisions.py \
      --spans_file outputs/rare_entity_analysis/organism_cellline_spans.txt
    ```

 4. **`check_ncbi_coverage.py`** — tests every unique gold OrganismTaxon span
-   against the live NCBI Taxonomy API. **Result: colloquial human-referent terms return zero hits** — `patient`, `patients`, `inpatient`, `man`, `men`, `woman`, `women` correctly denote *Homo sapiens* in BioRED but have no entry in a species-name taxonomy database.
-This is the bottleneck: a genuine KB coverage gap, not a code bug.
+   against the live NCBI Taxonomy API. **Result: 11/32 unique spans return zero hits, and those 11 terms account for 228/393 (58%) of all OrganismTaxon gold mentions** — `patient`, `patients`, `inpatient`, `man`, `men`, `woman`, `women` correctly denote *Homo sapiens* in BioRED but have no entry in a species-name taxonomy database.
+This is the primary
+   bottleneck: a genuine KB coverage gap, not a code bug.
    ```bash
    python check_ncbi_coverage.py \
      --spans_file outputs/rare_entity_analysis/organism_cellline_spans.txt